The Critical Process of Game Design: Creating Engaging Experiences

 Key Design Principles and How They Impact Players

 Game designers are, in essence, experienced designers.
 Their job is to build the challenges and moments that people will remember.
 Each decision regarding rules, sequences, visuals, and incentives shifts the player’s emotional state to another level.
+This is especially evident in genre-specific games, e.g., online card games, where pacing and engagement must carefully align with user expectations.

 While volumes have been written about design theory, a few core principles serve as reliable guides: